ssowerby/relaxation-site/content/blog/why-you-dont-feel-creative.md

   My heart ached for her.
 This was one of many blows to her imagination she would have to face in the years to come -
 ---
+“Stop making things up” came the irritated voice from the bench behind me.
+I took a sly peek over my shoulder to see a dejected little girl, candy floss in hand, being told in no uncertain terms that unicorns do not exist.
+And even if they did they would not be found paddling at the seaside.

+My heart ached for her.
+This was one of many blows to her imagination she would have to face in the years to come -

 * Imaginary friends do not need a place at the table
 * Stalks have absolutely nothing to do with the delivery of babies
 * And the biggie, there is no Father Christmas